whaze/path-of-settings/README.md

 composer require whaze/path-of-settings
 ```

+**That's it!** Built assets are included in the package, no additional build step required.

 ### Manual Installation

-1. Download the latest release
+1. Download the latest release from [GitHub](https://github.com/whaze/path-of-settings/releases)
 2. Extract to your plugin or theme directory
 3. Include the autoloader in your code